-- “Oh, forgot to say someone came in, interested in what we have to offer.”
-By now you know they didn’t get any details from them.
-“But it’s O.K., they said they would probably come back in to see us.”
+- “Oh, I forgot to say someone came in, interested in what we offer.”
+By now, you know they didn’t get any details from them.
+“But it’s O.K.; they said they would probably come back to see us.”

 And don’t even get me started about the emails!!

-As you can imagine this didn’t put me in the best of moods.
-In fact I vowed never to leave my phone anywhere again!
+As you can imagine, this didn’t put me in the best mood.
+I vowed never to leave my phone anywhere again!

-This wasn’t by any means an isolated incident……I went a whole year and a half without taking more than 3 consecutive days away from my “business”, for two main reasons:
+This wasn’t by any means an isolated incident……I went a whole year and a half without taking more than three consecutive days away from my “business” for two main reasons:

-1 – I didn’t trust my employee (I only had one at the time) to be able to handle everything without me.
-So I figured I would be better off not leaving him too long than have the stress of worrying and/or getting phone calls from him the whole time.
+- I didn’t trust my employee (I only had one at the time) to handle everything without me.
+So I figured I would be better off not leaving him too long than having the stress of worrying and getting phone calls from him.

-2 – I wouldn’t be making any money!
-This was the most persuasive factor for me not to leave my business for long.
-If I wasn’t there, I wouldn’t be earning any money, was my opinion.
+- I wouldn’t be making any money!
+This was the most influential factor for me not to leave my business for long.
+If I weren’t there, I wouldn’t be earning any money, was my opinion.
 “No one else can do the technical aspect of my business…I’m the best at it.”

-Being tied to my business and not being able to go anywhere further than a few hours’ drive was obviously not ideal for my relationship with my girlfriend of the time.
-I say “of the time” as it turned out that it was too much for our burgeoning relationship to handle…Apparently she understood I loved my business and was desperate for it to be successful, but not being able to spend any quality time – even when we were together as I tended to be stuck frantically answering emails or phone calls – was too much.
+Being tied to my business and not going anywhere further than a few hours’ drives was not ideal for my relationship with my girlfriend.
+I say “of the time” as it turned out that it was too much for our burgeoning relationship to handle…She understood I loved my business and was desperate to succeed, but not spending any quality time – even when we were together as I tended to be stuck frantically answering emails or phone calls – was too much.

-Back then I thought she was being unreasonable and all entrepreneurs and small business owners would have to be in the same position.
+Back then, I thought she was unreasonable, and all entrepreneurs and small business owners would have to be in the same position.

-It was a few months after that break up that I spoke to a business owner at a networking event, who was happily married and had started his relationship with his wife and his business at pretty much the same time as me!!
+A few months after that breakup, I spoke to a business owner at a networking event who was happily married and had started his relationship with his wife and his business at pretty much the same time as me!!

 There were a few glaring differences between his life and mine at the time, despite us having started our relationship and business at the same time…

-2 – His business was twice my size in the same amount of time despite starting with exactly the same…just ourselves.
+- His business was twice my size in the same amount of time despite starting with precisely the same…just ourselves.

-3 – He had taken two 3 week breaks in the last year and a half.
+- He had taken two three-week breaks in the last year and a half.

-As I discussed our respective differences I kept hearing the word “systems” pop out of his mouth…Not wanting to appear ignorant and a lesser business man (despite the fact that I now realize I was), I didn’t ask him what he meant by the word “systems”.
+As I discussed our differences, I kept hearing the word “systems” pop out of his mouth…Not wanting to appear ignorant and a lesser businessman (even though I now realize I was), I didn’t ask him what he meant by “systems.”